President: James Bowman CBE

 Martin's connection with the South West London Choral Society goes back almost as far as he can remember, since his parents were both members of the choir in the late 1950s.
 He was invited by Charles Farncombe to become the choir's accompanist in 1969 and has worked with them continuously since then, as Conductor since 1983.

-Martin is married to Harriet, who sings alto in the choir, and they divide their time between London and Cambridgeshire.
+Martin is married to Harriet, who sings tenor in the choir, and they divide their time between London and Cambridgeshire.

 Richard Moore (Accompanist)

-Richard read Music as Organ Scholar at St. John’s College, Oxford, where he was responsible for the college chapel's music programme, which included playing for a commercial recording, alongside chapel liturgies.
+Richard read Music as Organ Scholar at St. John’s College, Oxford, where he was responsible for the college chapel's music programme, from playing for chapel liturgies to looking after the 2008 Aubertin organ.

 In September 2011 Richard took up a place at the Royal College of Music, studying Organ with David Graham, and in 2013 graduated from the MMus degree with distinction, attaining the Walford Davies Prize in organ performance.
-He continues his studies with David Graham, and with Bine Katrine Bryndorf.
+He continues his studies with Bine Katrine Bryndorf.